-Best Practices for our restaurant partners to support you during this time.
+Best practices for our restaurant partners to support you during this time.

-Given the concern about coronavirus (COVID-19), we're working closely with numerous public health authorities worldwide to help provide guidance on safety.
+Given the concerns about coronavirus (COVID-19), we're working closely with numerous public health authorities worldwide to help provide guidance on safety.
 We have prepared the below recommendations to help guide you through safe practices for your establishment.

 Keep your staff healthy